ottnav/ottnav.github.io/faq.md

 - ensure that the current device is added to the list of active devices (4-word phrase represents an unique installation id), use `Add Device` button if it was not automatically added
 - congrads, you can repeat last 3 steps on your other devices!

-## I already have active purchase/subscription on Play Store and want to activate on non-Play Store device
-- install a `standalone` version of the app (check the link at the bottom of the FAQ) (you might need enable installing from unknown sources)
-- launch the app, go to `settings - premium`, create a new account
-- press `claim purchase` button and enter your purchase number, ensure that number of available slots has been increased
-- ensure that the current device is added to the list of active devices (4-word phrase represents an unique installation id), use `Add Device` button if it was not automatically added

-Notes:
-- If you recently made a purchase it might take several hours for system get it loaded, so please try later
-- If you cannot find your purchase number in email from Google, then go to `pay.google.com` and find the transaction there
-- Single purchase can be claimed only once
-- Keep in mind that it's against `Fair Use Policy` to actively use more than 5 devices at the same time for a single purchase

-## Purchased a premium on Play Store but it’s not active
-Sometimes it takes a while for Play Store to sync purchases (due to long caching).
-Steps to guarantee that sync will happen instantly:
-- Go to `settings - premium - restore purchases`.
-If the process will report that restoration occurred - it means that all is ok, and reactivation has happened.
-Usually this is the only step required!
-- Clear data and cache of Play Store app
-- Clear cache of OTT Navigator app (usually not required)
-- Reboot your device (might not be needed, but usually triggers cache update for Play Market), and relogin to Play Store
-- Relaunch OTT Navigator
-- (if does not help) Reinstall the app
-  - Backup the configuration (settings - extended - backup - backup)
-  - Write down the backup code
-  - Delete the app
-  - Install the app, restore the backup
-  - Launch the app
-- In case it does not help - contact our support (specifying google account used for purchase, or purchase number GPA…)

 ## Unable to process purchase (Error DF-PDP-3)
 Recently Play Market stopped processing purchases when the app was not installed from it.
 Install application from play market and payment should work.

-## Premium and multiple accounts on a single device on Play Store
-When the device has several Google accounts, then it might switch between accounts by Google services itself, meaning that in-app purchases / subscriptions might be taken from one or other account with almost no user control.
-Best way to reactivate all purchases to correct account:
-- Uninstall the app (backup is suggested via settings - extended - backup)
-- Open browser on your desktop PC
-- Open play market page [in your browser](https://play.google.com/store/apps/details?id=studio.scillarium.ottnavigator)
-- Log in to the web interface of Google Play with the account you used to purchase
-- Install the app from the browser selecting the device to push the app to

-Or switch to using standalone version of the app that is not linked to the active google account

 ## Will the premium purchase work for Family Library?
 No, family library only apply to paid apps.
 Free apps with in-app purchases are not eligible for this.
 You can still use the app on several devices that share the same account.